Matt Andriese: Los Angeles Angels

 On January 14, 2020, Andriese was traded to the Los Angeles Angels in exchange for Jeremy Beasley.
 On July 26, 2020, Andriese made his Angels debut against the Oakland Athletics, in relief of Shohei Ohtani—he pitched 5 2/3 innings, striking out five batters and allowing no runs.
 Overall during the 2020 season, Andriese appeared in 16 games (1 start) with the Angels, compiling a 2–4 record with a 4.50 ERA and two saves.
 On December 2, Andriese was nontendered by the Angels.

 Boston Red Sox

 On December 23, 2020, Andriese signed a one-year, $1.85 million deal with the Boston Red Sox.
 In 26 appearances for Boston, Andriese struggled to a 6.03 ERA with 38 strikeouts; he was designated for assignment on August 17, 2021.
 On August 19, Andriese was released by the Red Sox.

 Seattle Mariners

 On August 22, 2021, Andriese signed a major-league contract with the Seattle Mariners.
 Andriese made 8 appearances for the Mariners, recording a 2.45 ERA with 12 strikeouts.
 After being designated for assignment on September 28, Andriese elected free agency on September 30.

 Yomiuri Giants

 On December 17, 2021, Andreise signed with the Yomiuri Giants of Nippon Professional Baseball.
+He became a free agent following the 2022 season.

 Los Angeles Dodgers

 On February 1, 2023, Andreise signed a minor league contract with the Los Angeles Dodgers.
+He made 21 appearances (19 starts) for the Triple-A Oklahoma City Dodgers, posting an 8–6 record and 6.05 ERA with 78 strikeouts across 93 2/3 innings pitched, Andriese elected free agency following the season on November 6.

+Miami Marlins

+On November 29, 2023, Andriese signed a minor league contract with the Miami Marlins.
+On April 4, 2024, he had his contract selected to the major league roster.
+In 3 appearances for Miami, Andriese allowed three runs in five innings pitched.
+He was designated for assignment by the Marlins on April 13.
+On April 15, Andriese cleared waivers and was sent outright to the Triple–A Jacksonville Jumbo Shrimp.
+On July 4, his contract was purchased back to the active roster.
+He made one appearances for Miami before he was designated for assignment again on July 7.
+Andriese returned to Jacksonville via outright assignment on July 9.
+He elected free agency on October 2.